A way of achieving conception by donor sperms or

 Europe's leading sperm banks, which are located in Copenhagen.

 Family law ensures that one sperm donor does not lead to the conception of too many children.
 In Sweden a sperm donor can't provide his sperm to more than 6 families.
 If you are funding the treatment yourself, you will have to pay a fee of SEK 7,000 for the donor, this fee is paid to Socialstyrelsen (the National Board of Health and Welfare).
-If you choose to end your treatment without having had a child, most of this fee will be refunded.

 When using your partner’s sperm, the sperms are submitted to the clinic on the morning of the treatment as agreed.